Putin offers truce if Ukraine exits Russian-claimed areas and drops NATO bid. Kyiv calls it 'absurd'

 Besides seeking to join NATO, Ukraine wants Russian forces out of its territory, including the Crimean Peninsula that was illegally annexed in 2014; the restoration of Ukraine’s territorial integrity; and that Russia be held accountable for war crimes and for Moscow to pay reparations to Kyiv.

 Russia launched its a full-scale invasion of Ukraine in February 2022.
-After Ukrainian forces thwarted a Russian drive to the capital, much of the fighting has focused in the south and east - and Russia illegally annexed regions in the east and the south, although it doesn’t fully control any of them.
+After Ukrainian forces thwarted a Russian drive to the capital, much of the fighting has focused in the south and east -- and Moscow illegally annexed regions in the east and the south, although it doesn’t fully control any of them.

-Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, said on social media that there was nothing new in Putin’s proposal and that the Russian leader “voiced only the ‘standard aggressor’s set,’ which has been heard many times already.”
+Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, said on social media that there was nothing new from Putinl and that the Russian leader “voiced only the ‘standard aggressor’s set,’ which has been heard many times already.”

 “There is no novelty in this, no real peace proposals and no desire to end the war.
 But there is a desire not to pay for this war and to continue it in new formats.
 It’s all a complete sham,” Podolyak wrote on X.